duykhoa/quote_center/data/JimRohn.md

 don't go where they go, don't specialize most they specialize in.
 Throw away the blame list they are blaming to.

-You say will it be simple as getting a library card, and join the 3%, the answer is of course

 Take charge of your own life, take charge of your own days, take charge of your own conversations, take charge of your own family, take charge of your own possibility.